mre/fungi/posts/effectively_using_iterators.md

 adaptors, iterator methods and macros.
 If you are looking for some iterator functionality in the Rust docs and do not see it, there is a good chance it is part of `itertools`.
-I recently added an `itertools::IterTools::sort_by()` function so we can sort collections without needed to use a mutable iterator.
+I recently added an `itertools::IterTools::sort_by()` function so we can sort collections without needed to use a _mutable iterator_.

 One of the nice things about working with Rust is that the documentation looks the same across all these crates.
 The documentation for itertools looks the same as the documentation for Rust std library.